V605 Aquilae

 V605 Aquilae, in the constellation Aquila, is the variable central star of the planetary nebula Abell 58.
 It is a highly unusual hydrogen-deficient carbon-rich star.

-V605 Aquilae was first recorded as a nova in 1919, but it turned out to be a very unusual variable.
+The discovery of V605 Aquilae was announced by Max Wolf in 1920.
+It had been found on two photographic plates taken on July 4, 1919.
+Initially believed to be a nova, it turned out to be a very unusual variable.
 It was measured to be magnitude 10.4 at its peak.
 Investigation of prior photographs showed that it was magnitude 15 or fainter until 1918, when it brightened to 12th magnitude.
 It stayed at 11th magnitude or brighter for over a year, before fading from sight.
 It then brightened to 12th magnitude in late 1921 and again in 1923, before disappearing.
 The spectral type at the time of the outbursts was R0, a cool hydrogen-deficient carbon star similar to some R Coronae Borealis (RCB) stars.

 V605 Aquilae was subsequently detected several times at magnitudes 18–20, but these are likely to have been detections only of a small knot of nebulosity surrounding the position of the star.
 Hubble images show that the star itself was fainter than magnitude 23, although the nebulosity was a bright irregular infrared object 2.5" across.
 It was suspected that the star was still luminous but largely hidden by the dense nebulosity.
 Although the star could not be detected directly, scattered light showed a [WC4] spectral type, quite different from the spectrum at peak brightness.
 In 2013, the central star was detected at magnitude 20.2, with an estimated four magnitudes of extinction.
 The spectral type is now [WC4], a hydrogen-deficient, helium and carbon-rich object with strong emission lines.